Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 The denominator turns out to be lower bounded by $\smash{\exp(-\frac{2}{3}\theta^{3/2}(1+o(1)))}$ which follows from a straightforward but tedious Brownian computation involving controlling the Brownian bridge at a fine mesh of points in Proposition~\ref{p.parabola avoidance probability}.
 Plugging the above estimates into \eqref{e.intro brownian ratio} yields the upper bound of $\exp(-\frac{4}{3}\theta^{3/2})$.
 Interestingly, a matching upper bound on the denominator can be proved more straightforwardly using tail bounds of a Gaussian observable; see Remark~\ref{r.avoidance prob upper bound}.

-The actual argument has a few more complications than the sketch above, mainly arising from working carefully with the monotonicity properties available to us which we will refrain from explaining further at this point.
+The actual argument has a few more complications than the sketch above, mainly arising from working carefully with the monotonicity properties available to us, which we will refrain from explaining further at this point.
 To obtain the density estimates of Theorem~\ref{mt.one point density asymptotics} from these tail bounds, it is enough to prove a degree of regularity for the density.
-This is done in Proposition~\ref{p.density control} using resampling arguments that we also omit explaining here.
+This is done in Proposition~\ref{p.density control} using resampling arguments whose detailed explanation we also omit here.

 \emph{Moving from zero to positive temperature:} As mentioned above, in the positive temperature case ($t<\infty$), the Gibbs property involves a softer constraint of Brownian bridges subject to a Radon-Nikodym derivative which energetically penalizes but does not prohibit intersection.